googleapis/api-linter/docs/rules/0136/http-parent-variable.md

 ---
 rule:
   aip: 136
-  name: [core, '0136', http-name-variable]
+  name: [core, '0136', http-parent-variable]
-  summary:
+  summary: |
-    Custom methods should only use `name` if the RPC noun matches the resource.
+    Custom methods should only use `parent` if the RPC noun matches the resource.
-permalink: /136/http-name-variable
+permalink: /136/http-parent-variable
 redirect_from:
-  - /0136/http-name-variable
+  - /0136/http-parent-variable
 ---

-# Custom methods: HTTP name variable
+# Custom methods: HTTP parent variable

-This rule enforces that custom methods only use the `name` variable if the RPC noun matches the resource, as mandated in [AIP-136][].
+This rule enforces that custom methods only use the `parent` variable if the RPC noun matches the resource, as mandated in [AIP-136][].

 ## Details

-This rule looks at custom methods and, if the URI contains a `name` variable, it ensures that the RPC name ends with the same text as the final component in the URI (after adjusting for case).
+This rule looks at custom methods and, if the URI contains a `parent` variable, it ensures that the RPC name ends with the same text as the final component in the URI (after adjusting for case).